跳到主要内容

 1. Window advertisement(or window update): the method to signal the sender how large a window to use.

-2. Window advertisement and ACK are together in single packet in practical.
+2. Window advertisement and ACK are together in a single packet in practice.

 Transfer rate: SW/RSW/R